Southeast Asia for Older Teens: Thailand, Laos, Vietnam and Cambodia

 - Savor the best Thai, Vietnamese, Burmese and Laotian food you will ever eat!

-- Treat yourself to a relaxing Thai massage
+- Treat yourself to an authentic Thai massage

 - Try incredible local delicacies, including fried tarantula!